 Continuation of your employer coverage might be available under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 But if you’re looking for temporary coverage that is budget-friendly, short term health insurance might be the right choice for you.
 Let’s take a closer look at how these two options for short term health care coverage compare.

 Also called temporary medical insurance, short term medical insurance provides health care benefits for a specific period of time depending on your need and your state’s insurance regulations.
 In the past few years, short term health insurance plans have become increasingly popular, especially with millenials and other younger, healthy individuals.

 - Health care provider visits, hospitalizations, emergency care, lab tests, prescription drug costs and more.

-- No restrictions on provider networks.
+- No restrictions on provider networks on many plans.
 You select the health care providers and hospitals you want to see, without worrying about whether your benefits are paid at different rates for “in-network” versus “out-of-network” providers.

 - Monthly premiums, deductibles, coinsurance, copays and out-of-pocket maximums, just like you’ll find with permanent health insurance.

 - Medical screening when you apply for coverage – you’ll need to answer questions about your health care history during the application process, as certain pre-existing conditions may make you ineligible for coverage.

 Short term health insurance does not provide the 10 essential health benefits, as required by Obamacare-compliant plans.
 However, with short term medical you may choose the benefits that best fit your situation, rather than purchasing a plan that provides coverage you may not want or need during your time of unemployment.